brkarcher/brkarcher.github.io/shadow.md

 Erefar considered this himself.
 Their plan was as fine a plan as a few young conspirators could be expected to produce, but he doubted it would have great effect.
 They needed his help.
 Fortunately, he knew how to provide it.

+"And what if he fails?" asked Sister Mora.

+"He's a holy man.
+I have great confidence.
+Faith, even," declared Stefan.

+"But the Owl..."

+"Yes, yes," Stefan grumbled.
+"If justice is, somehow, not as we see it... there's not much need for planning.
+We'll face the consequences."

+Erefar frowned. *The Owl?* Was this some sort of scriptural reference Erefar didn't recognize?
+Or was this the presence Erefar had felt in Pellwyn's company?
+Was "Galvin" holding something back?

-After that, they meandered down what seemed like much more well-worn grooves of thought.
+No details were forthcoming.
+The conspirators began meandering down what seemed like much more well-worn grooves of thought.
 How could they best clean house?
 None of them had the tenure or résumé to compete for any high offices, but they all agreed that they had to lever all of the meager power and authority they could muster anyway.
 Sister Liliana suggested that they lean on the treasurer to exceed his normal mandate (which was to aid in the continuity between chancellors) and to do a thorough accounting of the chancellor's office and uncover the stains of corruption within.
 All of them agreed that the treasurer had thus far been too competent to be a crony himself.
 Brother Stefan also reminded the group that the librarian's office would be particularly important, and they should be surreptitiously priming any contacts they had there.

 One by one, they filed out, until Brother Stefan was alone.
 Erefar raised his hood and left the adjacent cell, impressed with the convictions of his solicitor but not yet in possession of the surety he sought.